guybrush262/sentiment-analysis/README.md

-# sentiment-analysis
-Sentiment Analysis in Home Assistant
+# Ssentiment Analysis in Home Assistant

 Integrate a model for language analysis to interpret people's mood.
 To this end, ChatGPT can analyze text/video to identify feelings in terms of both polarity (positive, negative, or neutral) and detected emotion (joy, sadness, anger, fear, surprise, disgust), as well as calculate the magnitude of emotions (by assigning a numerical value to them).